Animals Up In Flames: The Growing Threat Of Barn Fires

 At first glance, it would be reasonable to assume these fires were nothing more than freak accidents.
 Fires happen, they’re often no-one’s fault, and many people may see the news reports and reason that animals burning to death are just tragic anomalies, a necessary evil in a system built to feed us.

 But these fires increasingly seem to be part of an ever more tangible pattern.
 It’s becoming apparent that our animal farming system is built in a way that makes fires not just accidents, but inevitabilities.
-Locking animals up in horrific conditions in farms, sometimes by their millions, is not only causing huge suffering and desecrating the planet, but it’s also creating breeding grounds for fires that subject animals to one of the most painful possible deaths.
+Animals should never be in farms in the first place.
+And locking them up in them, sometimes by their millions, is not only causing huge suffering and desecrating the planet, but it’s also creating perfect conditions for fires that subject animals to one of the most painful possible deaths.
 Barn fires have become part and parcel in the broken system of animal agriculture, and the problem is getting worse.

 The ‘worst death imaginable’

-Animal Welfare Institute (AWI), a Washington DC-based nonprofit, has been documenting barn fires since 2013.
+Animal Welfare Institute (AWI) is a Washington DC-based nonprofit that’s been documenting barn fires since 2013.
 It estimates that, in the last decade, more than eight million animals have been killed.
 Birds, pigs, goats, horses, cows, rabbits, alpacas, dogs, cats, llamas, and more are included in this figure.
 Any animal farmed by humans is at risk.
 Exact annual statistics are hard to estimate, and farms are not required to report the death counts of animals who die in fires.
 On average, though, the number of animals killed around the world in barn fires each year is in the hundreds of thousands.

 “Barn fires are a serious problem that not many people have heard about,” Allie Granger, senior policy associate for AWI’s farmed animal program and leader of the barn fires campaign, tells Plant Based News (PBN).
 “The number of animals that are impacted is enormous and their manner of death is probably one of the worst imaginable.”